 A/B testing that runs experiments and applies winning versions automatically

-Drag-and-drop email builder with mobile templates
+Drag-and-drop email builder with mobile-responsive templates

 CRM integration that logs email engagement as contact activity